 Sulfur at 20 ppm. is the minimum and over 30 ppm. is ideal.

 Zinc is essential for the transformation of carbohydrates, development of new leaves, seed formation and formation of protein.

 Zinc should always be at a higher level than copper. (this is very hard to accomplish on crops where copper is often applied as a fungicide)

-10 lbs. of zinc sulfate will raise zinc levels 1.8 ppm. in a clay soil, more is needed in a sandy soil.
+10 lbs. of zinc sulfate will raise zinc levels 1.8 ppm. in a clay soil, more is needed than in a sandy soil.

 Don’t add more than 40#/acre of zinc sulfate to raise levels 7.6 ppm.